Bryan-Legend/vassal-import/README.md

 * Card Support (https://github.com/spacemandev-git/fvtt-card-support) - You will need to refresh the browser after an import before decks will work.
 You will likely want to make everyone a GM if you use this so that everyone can use the tile layer to manipulate the decks.
 Drag deck folders in the Journal tab onto the tile layer of a scene.

-Foundry card support is not working well so be sure to bug/ask/encourage Atropos to add official support for card decks.

 ## Todo

 * Convert to typescript